 Are you planning to live or to travel to Athens, but when you’re scrolling the hotels there are so many neighborhoods that you can’t choose where to stay?
 In this article we will try to help you through your research and we will avoid you to make the same mistakes we made.

 THE DEVASTATED NEIGHBORHOOD OF KYPSELI

-We lived two months in the neighborhood of Kypseli in this Airbnb, on a street connected directly to Plateia Amerikis.
+We lived for two months in the neighborhood of Kypseli in an amazing apartment we found on Travala, on a street connected directly to Plateia Amerikis.
 Well, Kypseli was one of the best areas of the city back in the time.
 After the crisis and the huge immigration that have affected Greece, the district started to look abandoned.
 This area is full of poor people trying to arrive at the end of the day.
 For sure here you will not find the best museum, hotels and bars, so if you want to see the best side of Athens, this is not the best location for you.
 It’s pretty far from the center and you will always use the metro or the taxis (if you are brave, you will have to walk 45 minutes to reach Plaka, Monastiraki or Syntagma).

 WHY CHOOSE TO LIVE IN KYPSELI?

 The conditions of this neighborhood are not the best: its streets are quite dirty, its ancient charm got lost, a lot of small restaurants and bars get replaced by kebabs and fast food and a lot of people in this neighborhood are not recommendable.
 At the same time, this part of Athens it’s showing foreigners a real Greek popular district where local lives.

 If you choose to live in Kypseli, don’t worry: even if you will not be few steps from the Acropolis, we managed to find some great restaurants and bars to hang out.
 Read our article to know more about them.

 “A Typical Street In Kypseli”